Mary Ng: Cabinet Minister

-Ng was appointed Minister of Small Business and Export Promotion in a cabinet reshuffle in July 2018.
+Ng was appointed Minister of Small Business and Export Promotion in a cabinet shuffle in July 2018.
 Following her re-election as MP in the 2019 federal election, she was named Minister of Small Business, Export Promotion and International Trade, adding the trade portfolio to her responsibilities.

 As Minister of Small Business and Export Promotion, Ng oversaw the development and implementation of several key support programs during the COVID-19 pandemic including: The Canada Emergency Business Account (CEBA) which provided interest-free loans of up to $60,000 to small businesses and non-profits, The Canada Emergency Commercial Rent Assistance (CECRA) to help small businesses with rent payments during Covid-19 lockdowns, and the Regional Relief and Recovery Fund (RRRF) to support businesses in rural communities.

 Under Ng’s leadership, the Ministry of Small Business and Export Promotion created the Black Entrepreneurship Program, a $221 million investment to support Black business owners and entrepreneurs, and developed the Women Entrepreneurship Strategy (WES), a $6 billion investment to increase women-owned businesses' access to financing, talent, networks and expertise.

 In 2020, Ng led Canada’s first-ever virtual trade mission to South Korea - an innovative approach to support Canadian businesses during the challenges of the COVID-19 pandemic.
 The mission focused on key sectors such as clean technology, information and communications technology, and health technology.
 It connected over 200 Canadian businesses with South Korean industry leaders and potential partners, facilitating commercial opportunities in one of Canada’s most significant trading partners in the Indo-Pacific region.

 In November 2020, Ng led negotiations resulting in the Canada–United Kingdom Trade Continuity Agreement, ensuring continued preferential trade access between the two nations following Brexit.

 After the 2021 election, Ng's responsibilities expanded to include Economic Development becoming the Minister of International Trade, Export Promotion, Small Business and Economic Development.
 She remained the minister responsible for Canada's trade negotiations, overseeing Export Development Canada and promoting small business.